phalcon-orphanage/docs/en/api/Phalcon_Mvc_Model_Criteria.rst

 public :doc:`Phalcon\\Mvc\\Model\\Criteria <Phalcon_Mvc_Model_Criteria>`  **addWhere** (*string* $conditions)

-Appends a condition to the current conditions using an AND operator
+Appends a condition to the current conditions using an AND operator (deprecated)